PojavLauncherTeam/PojavLauncher_iOS/README.md

 ./build_package.sh
 ```

-## How can it work?
+## How does it work?
-- Use OpenJDK 16 from Procursus to get real Java environment.
+- Use OpenJDK 16 from Procursus to get a real Java environment.
 - Use MetalANGLE for OpenGL ES -> Metal translator.
 - Use GL4ES for OpenGL -> OpenGL ES translator.
 - Use our [LWJGL3 iOS port](https://github.com/PojavLauncherTeam/lwjgl3).